TO THE MEMBERS OF

 (c) Based on such audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (a) and (b) above, contain any material misstatement.

-v. (a) The interim dividend paid by the Company during the year is in accordance with section 123 of the Act to the extent it applies to payment of dividend;
+v. (a) The final dividend paid by the Company during the year, in respect of the previous year, is in accordance with section 123 of the Act to the extent it applies to payment of dividend;

 vi.
 Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with and the same has been preserved as per statutory requirements of record retention.